← More articles in Cold Email

 Open Rates And Click-Through Rates

 Open rates and click-through rates reflect how engaging your email subject lines and content are.
-Open rates measure the percentage of leads opening your emails, helping you assess if your subject lines spark curiosity.
-Click-through rates show how often recipients interact with links within your emails, indicating if the content resonates.
+Open rates measure the percentage of leads opening your emails, helping you assess whether your subject lines spark curiosity and communicate clear value.

 Conversion And Engagement Rates